 Comply to state, county, or city rules — whichever applies to you, since some states have stay-at-home orders and, as of now, some counties or cities have issued guidelines while their overall states have not.
 Practice social distancing as much as you can, though there are exceptions in places where people working for essential businesses have to leave their houses regularly.
 It differs depending on where you live, but, for the most part, grocery stores, healthcare services, and waste management are examples of essential businesses that have stayed open.
 First responders and law enforcement workers continue going to work as well.
 Some restaurants, too, are keeping their kitchens running for takeout and pickup orders only.
 On the other hand, nonessential businesses such as malls, gyms, and movie theaters are closed.

-Dr. Khan wanted to note an important fact: home quarantine tips. (or no symptoms).
+Dr. Khan wanted to note an important fact: we now know that there have been cases where people show very minor symptoms (or no symptoms).
 Yes, generally, the main indicators of the coronavirus are cough, shortness of breath, and fever, along with tiredness and aches, but there are cases where other signs arise or none at all.
 "We know that many people have the infection, and they won't be symptomatic, and they could be transmitting the virus," she said, using her own living situation as an example to stay cautious.

 Dr. Khan lives in New Rochelle, NY, which was a "hot zone" of the coronavirus from the beginning.
 She developed a sore throat that didn't seem consistent with COVID-19 symptoms at that point.
 But she said she started taking precautions because of the potential for COVID-19.
 She advised, "If you have any symptoms, given this epidemic, you want to be super conservative and stay at home."
 Staying at home, especially now, is the new reality for most of the country anyway; however, what she's saying is to use discretion and common sense.